Hope is what keeps us going. Hope is what keeps us sane.. and Hope Symbols manifests ‘Hope’ in our lives.

 In Judaism, hope symbols emerged to act as a link between God and humans.
 Each symbol was unique because not only were the designs lofty but also difficult to interpret.

-Judaism has been known for its unique value and sentiments, each of which is shown via these hope symbols.
+Judaism has been known for its unique value and sentiments, each of which is shown via these hope symbols or Faith symbols.
 Moreover, each symbol has its own significance in the culture, making it an important part of Judaism’s heritage.

 The seven branches of the symbol portray the seven days of creation.
 A part of the temple of Judea, Menorah is a symbol of everlasting light and hope.